 Images of God, facial images of Jesus, would still be strictly forbidden.
 Images are images whether they be third century mosaics or twenty-first century film-clips.

 Admittedly images of biblical characters or personalities from church history would be less risky, less susceptible to idolatry, when flashed upon a screen in worship services than when in a permanent form as in a fresco, mosaic, or statuary.
 Similarly film clips used for illustrative or didactic purposes would also be less vulnerable to the concerns of the second commandment.
 However to say that a practice is “less risky” is hardly an endorsement, and the same objections to their use in worship remain: their use implies the inadequacy of God’s Word, they lack scriptural warrant and they are distracting.
+They should be excluded from the place of worship.

 The question of temporary, electronically projected images is: are they consistent with a religion revealed through the word?
 Are they compatible with a religion spread through the “foolishness of preaching” (1 Corinthians 1:21, KJV)?
 Can the time used to project these images be justified, given the priority of the word (John 17:17; Romans 10:17)?
 In other words, why would a church that takes seriously the theology of the word want to use the finite time devoted to the public assembly to project images rather than pray, read Scripture, sing praise, or preach?
 The evidence is already piling up that the “law of diminishing returns” has set in, that young people have been saturated with images and are immune to them, and real communication with youth takes place the old fashioned way: person to person.75